shamykyzer/gravity-simulation/README.md

 ./gravity_simulation
 ```
 You should see a window displaying particles interacting under gravitational forces.

-Code Structure
+###Code Structure

-    include/particle.h: Defines the Particle structure and function declarations.
+- include/particle.h: Defines the Particle structure and function declarations.
-    src/particle.c: Implements particle initialization and gravitational force calculations.
+- src/particle.c: Implements particle initialization and gravitational force calculations.
-    src/main.c: Sets up the OpenGL context and runs the simulation loop.
+- src/main.c: Sets up the OpenGL context and runs the simulation loop.
-    Makefile: Used to compile the project and manage dependencies.
+- Makefile: Used to compile the project and manage dependencies.

 ###Acknowledgments

-This project was inspired by Brendan Galea's YouTube video on gravitational systems.
+This project was inspired by [Brendan Galea's YouTube video](https://www.youtube.com/watch?v=GjbcvqEOIuE&ab_channel=BrendanGalea) on gravitational systems.
 Special thanks to Brendan Galea for sharing his insights and sparking new ideas.

-License
+###License

 This project is licensed under the MIT License - see the LICENSE file for details.

-### How to Use

-- **Copy and paste** this markdown content into a new `README.md` file in your GitHub repository.
-- **Replace** `"yourusername"` in the GitHub URL with your actual GitHub username.
-- **Adjust** any additional sections or details specific to your setup or additional features you might add.